rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

 In the last post I raved about the [_add_blank_target Types and Programming Languages](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) book.
 Similarly to the previous post, this installment will be a little more advanced and a little TAPL-ish.
 I will also introduce a tiny bit of Category Theory.
-A great blog series (really a book) that about CT written for programmers is [_add_blank_target Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/), [_add_blank_target on goodreads](https://www.goodreads.com/en/book/show/33618151-category-theory-for-programmers).
+A great blog series (really a book) that about CT written for programmers is [_add_blank_target Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/), here it is [_add_blank_target on goodreads](https://www.goodreads.com/en/book/show/33618151-category-theory-for-programmers).